John George Nicolay: Career

 Nicolay moved to Illinois, where he edited the Pike County Free Press at Pittsfield, Illinois, and he became a political power in the state.
-Then he became assistant to the secretary of state of Illinois.
-While in this position, he met Abraham Lincoln and became his devoted adherent.
+In Illinois, he became assistant to the secretary of state.
+While in this position, he met Abraham Lincoln, and became his devoted supporter.
+In 1852, he was granted a U.S. patent "for improvement in printing presses".

 In 1861, Lincoln appointed Nicolay as his private secretary, which was the first official act of his new administration.
 Nicolay served in this capacity until Lincoln's death in 1865.
 Twice Lincoln sent Nicolay to record treaties with Native Americans.
-In 1862 he went to Minnesota for a Chippewa treaty that was delayed because of the Santee Sioux uprising.
+In 1862, he went to Minnesota for a Chippewa treaty that was delayed because of the Santee Sioux uprising.
 The next year he traveled to Colorado for the Ute Treaty.
 Shortly before his assassination, Lincoln appointed Nicolay to a diplomatic post in France.

+Regarding Nicolay, his assistant William Stoddard, had the following to say about the responsibilities placed in the hands of his friend, "vast power for good or evil which is placed in the hands of a man constantly in the President's confidence, able at any time to 'obtain his ear,' sure to be listened to without suspicion or prejudice, and always in possession of current State secrets."

 After the death of the president, Nicolay became United States Consul at Paris, France (1865–69).
 For some time after his return to the United States, he edited the Chicago Republican.
-He was marshal of the United States Supreme Court (1872–1887).
+He was also the marshal of the United States Supreme Court (1872–1887).
 In 1881, Nicolay wrote The Outbreak of Rebellion.

 Nicolay and John Hay, who had worked with Nicolay as assistant secretary to Lincoln, collaborated on Abraham Lincoln: A History.
 It appeared in The Century Magazine serially from 1886 to 1890 and was issued (1890–94) in book form as 10 volumes, together with the two-volume Complete Works of Abraham Lincoln.
 The resulting biography is an important resource on Lincoln and his times.
 Nicolay and Hay also edited Lincoln's Works in 12 volumes published in 1905 after Nicolay’s death.